nuzcraft/MHWorldColorRandomizer/README.md

 These instructions are such that you can use my code to create your own unique monster variations!
 Unfortunately, the setup is pretty time consuming, mostly because I couldn't find a way to automate the conversion of .dds files to .pngs.

+At the moment, full colorization of all files takes a few hours.
+I've already done a bit of work optimizing the code, but these files are big and colorizing them takes some time.

 1. Unchunk the chunks into a secondary location using MHWNoChunk.
    - you only need the **em** folder, so you don't need to unchunk everything
 2. Go into each of the subfolders in the **em** folder and copy out _most_ of the .tex with the BM or BML suffix from the _mod_ folders out into a new folder (now called tertiary location)